MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/removed-sunset-services.md

 # Removed and sunset services

-This article describes the current status for removed and sunset services that you may have used, or may still be using with Azure Information Protection.
+This article describes the current status for services that we've removed and retired, or are currently sunsetting, which you may have used or are still using with Azure Information Protection.

 ## The AIP classic client

-To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **labeling management** pages in the Azure portal are sunset as of **March 31, 2021**.
+To provide a unified and streamlined customer experience, we are sunsetting the **Azure Information Protection classic client** and **labeling management** pages in the Azure portal as of **March 31, 2021**.
 No further support is provided for the classic client, and maintenance versions will no longer be released.

 The classic client will be officially retired, and will stop functioning, on **March 31, 2022**.
 At this point, the **Labels** and **Policies** tabs will be removed from the Azure portal, and the classic client will not longer be able to acquire policies from the Azure portal.